sensu-plugins/sensu-extensions-snmp-trap/README.md

 The SNMP trap to Sensu check result translation logic is currently being improved.
-Failure to translate the SNMP trap will produce a check result (and event) like the following:
+Failure to translate the SNMP trap will produce a check result (and event) like the following (addresses have been redacted):

 ![screenshot](https://raw.github.com/sensu-extensions/sensu-extensions-snmp-trap/master/iflinkdown.png)